Animalism: New Essays on Persons, Animals, and Identity [front matter]

 Stephan Blatti and Paul Snowdon, eds.
-(Oxford University Press, forthcoming)
+(Oxford University Press, 2016)

 Stephan Blatti and Sandra Lapointe, eds.
-(Oxford University Press, forthcoming)
+(Oxford University Press, 2016)

 Analytic philosophy is once again in a methodological frame of mind.
 Nowhere is this more evident than in metaphysics, whose practitioners and historians are actively reflecting on the nature of ontological questions, the status of their answers, and the relevance of contributions both from other areas within philosophy (e.g., philosophical logic, semantics) and beyond (notably, the natural sciences).
 Such reflections are hardly new: the debate between Willard van Orman Quine and Rudolf Carnap about how to understand and resolve ontological questions is widely seen as a turning point in 20th-century analytic philosophy.
 And indeed, this volume is occasioned by the fact that the deflationary approach advocated by Carnap that debate is once again attracting considerable interest and support.
 Containing ten original and previously unpublished essays by many of today's leading voices in metametaphysics, Ontology After Carnap aims both to deepen our understanding of Carnap's contributions to metaontology and to explore how this legacy might be mined for insights into the contemporary debate.
 Contributors: Richard Creath, Matti Eklund, Simon Evnine, Eli Hirsch, Thomas Hofweber, Kathrin Koslicki, Robert Kraut, Greg Lavers, Alan Sidelle, Amie Thomasson, Jessica Wilson & Stephen Biggs.